Marder I: Development

 The Marder I was developed in May 1942 by Major Alfred Becker.
 It carried the 75 mm Pak 40 anti-tank gun on a Lorraine chassis.
 As the gun was relatively large, the original crew compartment superstructure was removed to create the space needed to work the gun.
-This was done by Baustokommando Becker, an organization in occupied France converting French armoured fighting vehicles for internal security use.
+This was done by Baukommando Becker, an organization in occupied France converting French armoured fighting vehicles for internal security use.
 The gun was then mounted atop the chassis.
 Alkett, working in conjunction with Becker, produced the angled armour shielding for the crew compartment.
 The shielding was relatively light, and was open from above.
 The shielding provided the crew with protection from blast and small arms fire, but was not intended to stop armour piercing rounds.
 The vehicle's primary function was to provide mobility to the anti-tank gun.
 It was not intended as a replacement for a tank.